 Yehuda Bacon (b.1929), To the Man who Restored my Belief in Humanity Prague, 1945

-So I painted a picture: Peter bringing me from death to earth, from darkness to light.
+So I painted a picture: Pitter bringing me from death to earth, from darkness to light.

 After what we've been through we had no faith in humanity.
 We had a feeling that although we were young we knew more and were wiser than the adults.
 That man saved us psychologically, the fact the hatred was turned to humanity is among other things, thanks to him.
 And thanks to Buber.
 Later they met each other and became friends.

 How did people like Martin Buber and Gershom Scholem influence you?